Tour to Siena 2018

 Going under the name Voci Inglese, we sang two concerts, one in the church of San Vigilio in the heart of Siena, and one in the Basilica dell'Osservanza, on the edge of the city.

-Siena is famous for the palio, a horserace held twice a year on an earth track laid on the Piazza del Campo.
+Siena is famous for the palio, a horserace held twice a year on an earth track laid on the Pizza del Campo, with your choice of topping.
 Ten jockeys, representing some of the city's seventeen wards, ride bareback for three laps, with unregulated use of their whips.
 The race is preceded by a four-day pageant.

 The stunning Duomo di Siena dates from the early thirteenth century, and is full of marble and mosaics.
 It houses sculpture by Michaelangelo and Donatello.